-Our subsidiaries in the aggregate have approximately \$4.5 billion of available unused lines of credit and commercial paper capacity at March 31, 2012, to support our short-term borrowing programs and provide additional liquidity.
+Our subsidiaries in the aggregate have approximately \$5.1 billion of unused lines of credit and commercial paper capacity at June 30, 2012, to support our short-term borrowing programs and provide additional liquidity.
+In addition to borrowings of BHFC, Berkshire guarantees approximately \$4.6 billion of other subsidiary borrowings as of June 30, 2012.
 Generally, Berkshire's guarantee of a subsidiary's debt obligation is an absolute, unconditional and irrevocable guarantee for the full and prompt payment when due of all present and future payment obligations.